 If you or a loved one suffered injuries in a bus accident in Tennessee, you may be able to recover compensation for your injuries.
-At the Law Offices of Ogle, Elrod & Baril, PLLC, our bus accident lawyer in Clinton can offer guidance on recovering compensatory damages from the bus driver or bus company responsible for causing the crash.
+At OEB Law, PLLC, our bus accident lawyer in Clinton can offer guidance on recovering compensatory damages from the bus driver or bus company responsible for causing the crash.

 Contact our office today at 865-546-1111 to schedule a no-cost legal consultation.
 If you have a viable case, we can file a claim on your behalf to recover compensation for your medical bills, lost wages, pain and suffering, and other damages resulting from the accident.
 We are ready to help personal injury victims who have suffered because of someone else’s negligence.

 How Can a Bus Accident Lawyer Help Me?

 We can help you prepare a solid case to present to the at-fault party’s insurance company.
 We will speak with you about the legal options you have to pursue compensation.
 Whether your injuries occurred in a public transit bus accident, a school bus crash, or a wreck on a private commercial bus in Clinton, you may file an insurance claim against the bus company.

 We can also negotiate an insurance claim on your behalf.
 Our firm’s lawyers have extensive experience negotiating fair settlements for our injured clients.
 We usually reach an agreement with insurance companies without needing to file a lawsuit.
 Occasionally, however, insurers refuse to offer a fair settlement.
 If this happens, we will speak with you about filing a lawsuit to resolve the claim in court.
 We represent your interests and protect your rights throughout the entire process.

 How Is Negligence Proven in a Bus Accident?